 The Faculty of International and Political Studies has the A category granted by the Ministry of Science and Higher Education and was awarded for the quality of education by the Polish Accreditation Committee.
 The Faculty is the most international and interdisciplinary unit at the Jagiellonian University.
 It offers unique programmes conducted in English, many of which are delivered under agreements with foreign universities.
 The Faculty provides students with an opportunity to study in a nationally and culturally diverse environment, both in Polish and foreign languages.
 This creates the space for getting to know each other and supports students' development during their studies and in their professional careers.
 The Faculty’s complex structure reflects the diversity of scientific research conducted in this unit.
 Therefore, students have an opportunity to study among specialists dealing with matters from almost every corner of the globe.

-Chinese Studies are conducted by the Institute of the Middle and Far East in a newly renovated building at ul.
+Studies on China are conducted by the Institute of the Middle and Far East in a newly renovated building at ul.
 Oleandry 2a.
 The Institute is surrounded by green areas like Błonia Park and Jordan Park, near the Jagiellonian Library.
 It has modern teaching equipment with comfortable conditions.
 The Institute of the Middle and Far East is the leading Polish centre for studies on contemporary societies.
-The Institute operates the first and largest Confucius Institute in Poland, the Taiwan Research Centre, and the King Sejong Institute.
+The Institute operates the first and largest Confucius Institute in Poland, as well as the Taiwan Research Centre.

 Rankings, distinctions, accreditations